yagithubuser/display/README.md

 ## Instalation

 Place all files from src folder into esphome folder of your home assistant.
+(But the content of src/weather folder into esphome/img/weather folder).
 Edit display.yaml file according to your configuration, for example wi-fi and ota fields.
 Replace entities from home assistant with your own (entity_id).

 ## Future upcoming updates
 - Show/hide sensor on the main screen, configurable from the settings menu